 MRI: This can provide a detailed picture of the breast.

 Biopsy: A doctor uses a needle or other device to take tissue or fluid from the area for further tests.

 If a doctor recommends these tests, it does not mean that a person has breast cancer.
 In many cases, the results will show that there is no cancer.

 Knowing about the different parts of the breast can help people understand how cancer forms and spreads.

 - milk ducts

 - blood vessels

-Most of the female breast is made of adipose tissue, more commonly known as body fat.
-Not only in the breast itself, adipose tissue stretches from the collarbone, down to the underarm, and across to the ribcage.
+The female breast consists mostly of adipose tissue, or body fat.
+Adipose tissue stretches from the collarbone, down to the underarm, and across to the ribcage.

 Adipose tissue also contains nerve cells and blood vessels.
 It is important for storing and releasing energy.